 Edgewood strives to continuously improve outcomes through research, training, and consultation – both in our own programs and for other youth-serving organizations.
 We draw on our years of experience and the latest research to create innovative training opportunities for staff, caregivers, teachers, and child welfare professionals.

 ACUTE INTENSIVE SERVICES

-Our Acute Intensive Services are family-focused programs designed to assess, stabilize, and treat youth (ages 6-17) from throughout Northern California facing behavioral or emotional challenges.
+Our Acute Intensive Services assess, stabilize, and treat youth (ages 12-17) throughout Northern California facing behavioral or emotional challenges.

 Edgewood partners with parents, teachers, youth, and agency partners to offer services helping children and families at home, in schools, and in the community.

 Our Non-Public School Program provides specialized academic instruction with intensive support to students